idMuvunyi/Task-manager-Application/README.md

 # Task-manager-Application
-Simple web application to track some tasks progress. built with different technologies: React,NodeJS, ExpressJS and MongoDB.
+Simple web application to track some tasks progress. built with different technologies: React,NodeJS, ExpressJS and MongoDB. #MERN STACK